jrkoch127/agu-harvester/README.md

 After successfully harvesting data, transforming it, and curating the papers for ADS ingest, I went back to refine my python and make sure it would be repeatable in future for other AGU meetings we want to ingest.
 Running my script again, I kept having issues with the Confex API in that it was performing too slowly when trying to retrieve the Role/Affiliation metadata.
 With this in mind, I created a workaround, "Version 2" that I could use in the event my original script isn't getting the data I need for future meetings.

 Version 2 is mostly unchanged from the original, except for the middle section where I connect to the Roles API.
 Where in the first version, I dump the role results to an excel file, in this version I save individual json files for each role.
 Then I will load the data into an excel sheet and resume my original process.
 This of course had me saving over 100K json files, but on the upside it was easier to pause and resume my API requests as needed.
 It took me a few days to completely obtain all the json files, but if it's performing as needed, I can easily use this as a backup plan.

+## Lessons Learned

+- The larger the data set, the heavier the burden on the API.
+This is common sense, but it really showed in this project.
+It gave me a better sense of what APIs can handle, depending on the insitution and rate limit (and how important a rate limit can be).
+- This project gave me an opportunity to learn how to wrangle data that necessitated use of multiple API paths.
+- This project also challenged me to look at multiple approaches to reaching the same goal.

+## Results & Conclusions

+Overall this was a great opportunity for me to learn and practice wrangling large amounts of data from APIs.
+It was extra helpful when I started to include print messages with timestamps, which helped me gauge how long it would take to obtain data from an API.
+In the future it would be great to figure out if I can write a message that tells me a metric estimate of how long the API requests will take until finished, and a running percentage.
+The original version lapsed about 4 hours, and Version 2 was much longer with the pausing and resuming.